ASA1976/RAP-BTL/call_test.md

 ### Debugger Output Observations

-We shall examine the number of overall instructions executed, the number of call return addresses pushed and popped on the stack, any instructions executed beyond the object images and any heap memory management requests.
+We shall examine the number of overall instructions executed within the object images, the number of call return addresses pushed and popped on the stack from within the object images, any instructions executed beyond the object images and any heap memory management requests.
 It should be noted that the debugger command issued was 'stepi' except when puts, the new operator and the delete operator executed where the debuger command issues was 'finish' once, then 'stepi' resumed.

 #### std::function Debugger Output

 The
 ['test_stdfunction_clang++.txt'](http://github.com/ASA1976/RAP-BTL/blob/master/test_stdfunction_clang%2B%2B.txt)
-file indicates that there were a total of 201 instructions executed, 22 call return addresses pushed and popped on the stack, the new and delete operators were required and 2 heap allocations and deallocations each were requested.
+file indicates that there were a total of 201 instructions executed within the object images, 22 call return addresses pushed and popped on the stack from within the object image code, the new and delete operators were required and 2 heap allocations and deallocations each were requested.

 #### ::invocation Debugger Output

 The
 ['test_invocative_clang++.txt'](http://github.com/ASA1976/RAP-BTL/blob/master/test_invocative_clang%2B%2B.txt)
-file indicates that there were a total of 101 instructions executed, 17 call return addresses pushed and popped on the stack, that no other code was required and no heap memory requests were made.
+file indicates that there were a total of 101 instructions executed within the object images, 17 call return addresses pushed and popped on the stack from within the object image code, that no other code was required and no heap memory use was requested.

 ### Conclusions

 Based on the list of observations it is clear that the ::invocation implemetation does not require any heap implementation or run-time libraries.
 It is also clear that the ::invocation implementation produces much more concise instruction code on the tested platform.
+The difference in instructions executed at run-time within the object images is very nearly half, the difference in object image code is less than a third and the difference in object image data is is just above one tenth for each implementation's compilation unit all favouring ::invocation over std::function + std::bind for systems programming concerns.

+### Footnote

-Because ::invocation is portable to all C++ environments without modification and due to it's design, it is unlikely that any std::function implementation will be capable of parallel performance.
+Because ::invocation is portable to all C++ compiler supported architecture and platform environments without modification and due to it's design, it is unlikely that any *current* std::function implementation will be capable of parallel performance.
+However std::function should continue to be used by general application software development, as the improper use of ::invocation can lead to serious problems if deployed in the field.